 "Therefore European industrial companies will in all probability have significantly higher electricity and gas prices for the foreseeable future than U.S. companies," the BDI said.

-U.S. wholesale natural gas prices currently cost around $3.5 per million British thermal units (mmBtu), compared with $9 per mmBtu in Europe.
+U.S. wholesale natural gas prices currently costs around $3.5 per million British thermal units (mmBtu), compared with $9 per mmBtu in Europe.

-The lobby group said that Germany's energy policy of exiting nuclear power generation and investing heavily into renewables, which require government subsidies to operate profitably, would cost Germany 150 to 350 billion euros ($446.42 billion) by 2030.
+The lobby group said Germany's energy policy of abandoning nuclear power generation and investing heavily in renewables, which require government subsidies to operate profitably, would cost Germany between 150 billion and 350 billion euros ($446.42 billion) by 2030.